simeononsecurity/docker-ffmpeg-mp4-folder/README.md

 ## Notes

 - Ensure all stream keys and URLs are kept confidential and secure.
-- The Kick platform streaming details provided are illustrative.
-Replace "Kick" with the actual name of the platform if using a specific service not named here.
+- The Kick platform streaming options can be used to stream to any RTMP(S) server.
+Specify the kick stream url and kick stream key with whatever you feel like.
 ## License

 This Dockerfile is licensed under the [MIT License](LICENSE).